ovalerio280788/PYTHON_JS_test_secureworks/README.md

 ```
 ## How to run tests on Part 1?
 This is the part related to unit tests (we assume that the previous steps regarding "Pre-requisites to run locally" were done).
-The test cases for this parte were written in Python using Pytest as test runner.
+The test cases for this part were written in Python using Pytest as test runner.
 Use the following commands to run different set of test cases.
 ```bash
 export PYTHONPATH=$(pwd)    // set the python path/(working directory) as the root path of the repository pytest -v                   // to run all test cases